Qipao: Main styles

 The Beijing-style cheongsam originated in Beijing and is fairly traditional and conservative.
 It is typically handmade.
-It maintains the traditional straight and A-line silhouette which flattens the curves of the female figure; embroidery and elaborate adornments are considered desirable.
+It maintains the traditional straight and A-line silhouette, and often has embroidery and elaborate adornments.
 It is also characterized by its wide piping.
-Therefore, the Beijing-style cheongsam expresses the beauty of Chinese culture in its style; it gives the wearer a reserved, concise, gorgeous, and dignified appearance.
-Although it appears to use simple lines, the production process is complex.
-The pankou fasteners can sometimes take several days to create, typically requiring twenty-six procedures of silk processing to be turning into silk strips which would be appropriate in the making of the fasteners of various patterns by skilled artisans.
+The Beijing-style cheongsam expresses Chinese culture in its style.
+The production of a Beijing cheongsam is complex.
+The pankou fasteners can sometimes take several days to create, typically requiring twenty-six procedures of silk processing to be turning into silk strips which would be appropriate in the making of the fasteners of various patterns by artisans.

 The Shanghai-style Cheongsam originated in Shanghai and is a popular and dominant style.
 The Shanghai-style Cheongsam, especially, conveyed progressive messages of female body emancipation from the 1930s to 1940s; it also came to symbolize the idea of modernity in "pursuing health, fashion, and natural beauty".
 As a result, to deliberately create a more figure-hugging silhouette and to focus on showing off the natural curve of the female body, many elements of Western tailoring techniques can be found in the Shanghai-style cheongsam, including curved cutting, waist darts.
 This act of showing the female body was a physical expression of the changes in the identities of Chinese women and their rebellion against the idealized womanhood as indicated in the Confucian ideology.
 It also features high side slits and high collar.
 The collars can be lapel collars, water drop collars, and lotus leaf collars; the shape of the sleeves are also diverse.
-It also uses lighter materials and is less elaborate embroidery or adornments; the piping is very narrow.
+It also uses lighter materials and has less elaborate embroidery or adornments; the piping is very narrow.

 The Jiangnan-style cheongsam, also known as Su-style cheongsam, originated in the Jiangnan Water town.
-This style of cheongsam expresses the cultural characteristics of the water town in Jiangnan and also creates a fusion between the beauty of Chinese calligraphy and Chinese painting, incorporating the hand-painting art of the Wumen School of Painting.
-It is characterized by the sophisticated neckline and embroidered patterns on the edges of the cuff.
+This style of cheongsam expresses the cultural characteristics of the water town in Jiangnan and also creates a fusion between Chinese calligraphy and Chinese painting, incorporating the hand-painting art of the Wumen School of Painting.
+It is characterized by the neckline and embroidered patterns on the edges of the cuff.
 The dress is also embroidered with rich pattern motifs which tend to be floral, e.g. plum, orchid, bamboo, chrysanthemum, peonies, and roses.
 The fabrics used tend to be high-quality soft satin and plain crepe satin, etc.